divinity76/aido-aifix/README.md

 - **aifix** is your automated troubleshooter.
 It takes a broken CLI command (like a failed compile), analyzes the error, and keeps editing code or adjusting the environment until the issue is resolved.

-## Marketing fluff
+## 🧲 Marketing fluff

-> 🛠️ If apt, npm, node, or your code breaks — it doesn’t just tell you what to do, it does it.
->
+🛠️ apt broke? npm failed?
+Syntax error?
+It doesn’t just explain the fix — it applies the fix.

->🔥 10/10 would install on every dev machine. --author
+🔥 9/10 would install on every dev machine. --author

 ## ✨ Features